CMU-17-356/dronut-starter/README.md

 * [GitHub Learning Lab](https://lab.github.com/)
 * [GitHub Guides](https://guides.github.com/)

-### Travis CI
+### Travis CI / Github Actions
-1. Enable travis-ci.com for this repository.
-To do this, go to the [travis website](https://travis-ci.com), and grant Travis permissions over your repository.
+1. Enable travis-ci.com or github actions. for this repository.
+To do this, go to the [travis website](https://travis-ci.com), and grant Travis permissions over your repository, or enable github actions.

 ### Initialize NodeJS/NPM
 1. If you haven't already, install NodeJS and NPM on your computer.